NickNagy/Independent-Python-Projects/README.md

 # Python-Projects

-**Galaxy**: Project to test K-means for predicting galaxy centers from images of space.
+**Galaxy**: project to test K-means for predicting galaxy centers from images of space.

+**edgeDetector**: edge detection algorithms.

+**fileFrequencyReader**: ...

+**image_util**: for generating image batches. *Modified from https://github.com/jakeret/tf_unet to better fit upResNet

-**qLearn**: Implementation of Q-Learning algorithm.
+**qLearn**: implementation of Q-Learning algorithm.
 Includes classes for Frogger arcade game/agent, and visualization methods.

-**edgeDetector**: Edge detection algorithms.

 **resolutionDatabase**: for generating x, y and weight images for upResNet

 **train_test_script**: script for creating, restoring, training, testing upResNet models

 **upResNet**: fully-conv CNN for predicting higher res images from lower res ones.
-Requires image_util.py from https://github.com/jakeret/tf_unet. *Minor modifications have been made to image_util to better fit the problem

 **upResNet_v2**: version of upResNet that allows for multiple resizing options from the same model.
 Has many bugs.